 When raising a concern about a practice placement provider, the university cannot guarantee anonymity for the student or academic raising concerns.
 This is because each concern will need to be fully investigated.
-You may wish to seek advice from your student union representative during this process.
+You may wish to seek advice from the Students' Union Advice Centre during this process.